 Note: If you have the Embedded Coder® or Simulink Coder™ products, you can use External mode with a model that contains Model blocks (uses the "Model reference").

 To stop the model running in External mode, click the Stop button located on the model toolbar.

 If the Simulation stop time parameter is set to a specific number of seconds, External mode stops when that time elapses.

-When you are finished using External mode, set Simulation mode back to Normal.
+When you are finished using External mode, set Simulation

 By default, Run on Target Hardware automatically gets the COM port number of the NXT brick when you use External mode.
 However, you have the option of setting the COM port number manually.

 In Windows, locate the NXT brick under Control Panel > Hardware and Sound > Devices and Printers.

 The NXT brick uses the name you assigned to it during the firmware update process.
 By default, that name is "NXT".
 If you changed that name during the firmware update, the Windows device label shows that new name.